jeena/catdog/report.md

 ### 3.1.1 Canny edge detector

-I used a the edge detector algorithm called Canny to preprocess the images which like its name says finds edges in images.
+I used an edge detector algorithm called Canny to preprocess the images which - as the name implies - finds edges in images.
 Because of my preparation with Photoshop it was quite easy for it to find them.
-It is not easy to see that step with my drawings, here a picture how it looks like if you do that with a photo instead:
+It is not easy to see this step with my drawings, so here is a picture of how it looks like when you do this with a photo instead:

 ![Canny on a photo from Wikipedia](https://jeena.net/images/2013/catdog/canny.jpg)

-What it does is basically it does noise reduction with a gausian filter and then finds the intentisty gradians of the image with help of some trigonometry.
+It basically reduces noise with a gausian filter and then finds the intentisty gradians of the image with help of some trigonometry.

-I didn't implement the algorithm myself, instead I used the [OpenCV implementation](http://docs.opencv.org/doc/tutorials/imgproc/imgtrans/canny_detector/canny_detector.html).
+I did not implement the algorithm myself, instead I used the [OpenCV implementation](http://docs.opencv.org/doc/tutorials/imgproc/imgtrans/canny_detector/canny_detector.html).

 ### 3.1.2 Hough transform